Sacramento River Cats

-Under Oakland, the Cats won an unprecedented six straight division titles, 11 of their first 12, back-to-back PCL crowns two different times, the first back-to-back Triple-A championships ever - and led all of minor league baseball in attendance their first eight seasons.
+Under Oakland, the Cats won an unprecedented six straight PCL North Division titles, 11 of their first 12, back-to-back PCL crowns two different times, the first back-to-back Triple-A championships ever - and led all of minor league baseball in attendance their first eight seasons.

-After weeks of rumors and published reports of an impending sale of the River Cats to the NBA's Sacramento Kings, the Kings, Cats and Kings' minority owner Arctos Sports Partners announced on August 26, 2022, that they have formed a partnership that "establishes the Kings as the majority owner" of the Cats.
-The ballclub's owner, Susan Savage, will "continue to serve as a strategic business advisor and member of the ownership group."
+On August 26, 2022, after weeks of rumors and published reports of an impending sale of the River Cats to the NBA's Sacramento Kings, the Kings, Cats and Kings' minority owner Arctos Sports Partners announced a partnership that "establishes the Kings as the majority owner" of the Cats.
+The ball club's owner, Susan Savage, will "continue to serve as a strategic business advisor and member of the ownership group."

-Savage's husband Art, who had previously headed the NHL's San Jose Sharks, led the group that brought PCL baseball back to Sacramento in 2000 by buying and moving the Vancouver Canadians.
-Susan Savage inherited the team when her husband died in November 2009.
+Savage's late husband Art, who had previously headed the NHL's San Jose Sharks, led the group that brought PCL baseball back to Sacramento in 2000 by buying and moving the Vancouver Canadians - the reigning Triple-A World Series champions.
+Susan inherited the team when Art died in November 2009.